 You may work with a company/corporate entity as an in-house legal counsel, advising on legal matters related to its business.
 An in-house counsel plays an important role in drafting, vetting and negotiating contracts; ensuring and monitoring compliance with rules and laws; and handling legal disputes.

 Private Sphere: One may join Multi-National Corporations, Private companies, Private Banks, etc.

 Public Sphere: Counsels are also required in Government Agencies, Public Sector Undertakings, Public and Nationalized banks, etc. These government organizations usually recruit lawyers through a written competitive exam followed by an interview.

 These are business entities engaged in the practice of law.
-A noticeable trend that has emerged in the last few years is to shift from solo practice to well organized law firms, which comprise several lawyers working together as one entity.
+A noticeable trend that has emerged in the last few years is to shift from a solo practice to a well-organized law firm, which comprises several lawyers working together as one entity.
 As part of a law firm, one advises clients about their legal rights and recourses as well as other legal matters

 A sizeable number of law school graduates join Non-Governmental Organizations (NGOs) that work for social causes.
 If you are passionate about socio-legal issues, then this is the right avenue for you.
 One may work with NGOs and Civil Society Organizations on issues based on environmental protection, gender concerns, caste discrimination, employment, working conditions, marginalization of various sections of the society, etc.

-Law school graduates are also offered opportunities to work with international organizations such as the United Nations and with international tribunals like International Court of Justice, International Criminal Court, etc.
+Law school graduates are also offered opportunities to work with international organizations such as the United Nations and with international tribunals like the International Court of Justice, the International Criminal Court, etc.